-The Corporate Responsibility Committee (CRC), consisting necessary CSR expenditure towards these initiatives. of Independent Directors, assists the Board in fulfilling its responsibilities regarding our Company's significant The CSR Committee was constituted in compliance strategies, policies, and programmes related to social and with the applicable provisions of the Companies Act public responsibility matters and sustainability aspects.
-2013 and the SEBI (Listing Obligations and Disclosure The Committee oversees the development of appropriate Requirements) Regulation, 2015, as amended from time policies and supporting measures, aligning them with the to time.
-This Committee reports to and is accountable UN SDGs 2030, and national and global ESG reporting to AEL's Board.
-Its primary objective is to identify areas and rating disclosure standards.
-It reviews and directs for CSR activities, recommend expenditure allocation, the alignment of our Company's actions and initiatives and implement and monitor the CSR policy on an with the UN SDGs.
-Furthermore, the Committee reviews ongoing basis. sustainability/ESG/Climate reports and other disclosures Stakeholders' Relationship Committee such as ethical governance, environmental stewardship, safety performance, water, and energy use, among The Stakeholders' Relationship Committee is constituted pursuant to and in accordance with the applicable others.
-It also oversees communications to stakeholders regarding ESG initiatives undertaken by our Company. provisions of Companies Act 2013 and the Securities The Committee monitors our Company's ESG ratings/ and Exchange Board of India (Listing Obligations and scores from ESG rating agencies and the corresponding Disclosure Requirements) Regulation, 2015, as amended improvement plans.
-Lastly, it provides assurance to the from time to time.
-The Committee reports to and is Board regarding the various responsibilities it fulfils. accountable to, the Board of Directors ('Board') of Adani Enterprises Limited ('Company').
-The objective of the Risk Management Committee Committee is to assist the Board with oversight of, inter-The primary objective of the Committee is to assist the alia, the effective and efficient servicing and protecting the stakeholders' interest including but not limited to shareholders, debenture holders, other security holders and rating agencies, regulators, customers.
+The Corporate Responsibility Committee (CRC), consisting of Independent Directors, assists the Board in fulfilling its responsibilities regarding our Company's significant strategies, policies, and programmes related to social and public responsibility matters and sustainability aspects.
+The Committee oversees the development of appropriate policies and supporting measures, aligning them with the UN SDGs 2030, and national and global ESG reporting and rating disclosure standards.
+It reviews and directs the alignment of our Company's actions and initiatives with the UN SDGs.
+Furthermore, the Committee reviews sustainability/ESG/Climate reports and other disclosures such as ethical governance, environmental stewardship, safety performance, water, and energy use, among others.
+It also oversees communications to stakeholders regarding ESG initiatives undertaken by our Company.
+The Committee monitors our Company's ESG ratings/ scores from ESG rating agencies and the corresponding improvement plans.
+Lastly, it provides assurance to the Board regarding the various responsibilities it fulfils.

+Risk Management Committee

-Board in fulfilling its oversight responsibilities about the risk appetite of the Company, the risk management framework, and the governance structure that supports it.
+The primary objective of the Committee is to assist the Board in fulfilling its oversight responsibilities about the risk appetite of the Company, the risk management framework, and the governance structure that supports it.
 This Committee reviews our Company's risk governance structure, risk assessment (including ESG risks), risk management policies, practices, guidelines and procedures and the risk management plan.
 The Committee also oversees regulatory and policy risks related to climate change, including review of State and Central policies.
 The Committee obtains reasonable assurance from management that all known and emerging risks have been identified, mitigated, and managed.
-The Committee reports on its activities and summarises any recommendations at the subsequent Board meeting
+The Committee reports on its activities and summarises any recommendations at the subsequent Board meeting.